IntelliTect/Coalesce/docs/modeling/model-components/methods.md

 The [[ControllerAction]](/modeling/model-components/attributes/controller-action.md) attribute controls how this method is exposed via HTTP.
 Can be used to customize the HTTP method/verb for the method, as well as caching behavior.

 ### `[Execute(string roles)]`
 The [[Execute]](/modeling/model-components/attributes/execute.md) attribute specifies which roles can execute this method from the generated API controller.
+Additional security restrictions that cannot be implemented with roles should be enforced with custom code in the method's implementation.

 ### `[LoadFromDataSource(Type dataSourceType)]`
 The [[LoadFromDataSource]](/modeling/model-components/attributes/load-from-data-source.md) attribute specifies that the targeted model instance method should load the instance it is called on from the specified data source when invoked from an API endpoint.
-By default, the default data source for the model's type will be used.
+If not defined, the model's default data source is used.

 ## File Downloads